‘General Hospital’ Weekly Spoilers: Loved Ones Rally As Drew, Jason, And Jordan’s Medical Crises Play Out

 — General Hospital (@GeneralHospital) February 15, 2019

 Jason was struck with his blindness as he was trying to keep an eye on Sam, and his collapse will make for a challenging conversation between Sam and Shiloh.
-While viewers will have to tune in to see if Sam can explain this one away and keep Shiloh fooled, Jason will quickly be taken to General Hospital.
+While viewers will have to tune in to see if Sam can explain this one away — and keep Shiloh fooled — Jason will quickly be taken to General Hospital.

-Spoilers suggest that Jason won’t be blind or on the sidelines for very long, as he’ll have a new challenge to face very soon.
-Soap Central notes that Carly will share her big news with Jason while he’s recovering and teasers hint that she and her pregnancy may be in peril thanks to Ryan in the next couple of weeks.
+Spoilers suggest that Jason won’t be blind, or on the sidelines for very long.
+He’ll have a new challenge to face very soon.
+Soap Central notes that Carly will share her big news with Jason while he’s recovering, and teasers hint that she and her pregnancy may be in peril thanks to Ryan in the next couple of weeks.

 As for Drew, General Hospital spoilers note that Elizabeth will be quite worried about him as everybody sorts through what happened in the parking garage.
 There has been some speculation that all of this time Liz and Drew are spending together could pave the way to a shift in her romantic life.

-As viewers have seen, Drew has been lending his support and things are obviously rocky with Franco.
-However, she’s expressed her certainty that there’s more to Franco’s guilty plea than he’s shared and she seems committed to proving his innocence.
+As viewers have seen, Drew has been lending his support — and things are obviously rocky with Franco.
+However, she’s expressed her certainty that there’s more to Franco’s guilty plea than he’s shared, and she seems committed to proving his innocence.

 Will Jordan survive the accident?
-How long will Franco be locked away at Ferncliff with nobody understanding the truth regarding why he’s there?
-General Hospital spoilers hint that there is big stuff on the way related to Jason and Drew and fans will be anxious to see what develops next.
+How long will Franco be locked away at Ferncliff, with nobody understanding the truth regarding why he’s there?
+General Hospital spoilers hint that there is big stuff on the way related to Jason and Drew, and fans will be anxious to see what develops next.